-Because of the complementary nature of these projects, and the fact that they represent the most substantial of the planned Waterfront Seattle improvements, the City is evaluating them together in this environmental impact statement (EIS), as authorized by the State Environmental Policy Act (SEPA) under Washington Administrative Code (WAC) 197-11-060(3)(c) and the Seattle Municipal Code (SMC) 25.05.060(C)(3).
-The four projects are referred to collectively in this EIS as the Alaskan Way, Promenade, and Overlook Walk, abbreviated as AWPOW, and also referred to as the Action Alternative and the project.
-Figure ES-1 shows the footprint and general location of these projects.
+Because of the complementary nature of the four AWPOW projects, and the fact that they represent the most substantial of the planned Waterfront Seattle improvements, the City is evaluating them together in this EIS, as authorized by the State Environmental Policy Act (SEPA) under Washington Administrative Code (WAC) 197-11-060(3)(c) and the Seattle Municipal Code (SMC) 25.05.060C.3.
+The four projects are referred to collectively in this EIS as the Alaskan Way, Promenade, and Overlook Walk, abbreviated as AWPOW, and are also referred to as the Preferred Alternative and "the project."
+Figure ES-1 shows the footprint and general location of the AWPOW projects.